|

 Squelch codes are a NECESSITY in repeater systems.
 The receive side of the

-to identify which signals it should re-transmit, and ignore interference or
+identify which signals it should re-transmit, and ignore interference or foreign

-foreign users.
-Modern repeaters also allow multiple codes- if the repeater hears code A, then it
+users.
+Modern repeaters also allow multiple codes- if the repeater hears a green

-transmits code A. If it hears code F, it transmits code F, and so on.
-This allows different groups to access the
+blue code, and so on.
+This allows different groups to access the same repeater

 Don't confuse squelch codes with "Selective Calling".
 While sometimes very